common-workflow-language/cwlprov/ro.md

     }
 ```

+The author SHOULD be identified at `orcid` using [ORCID identifiers](https://orcid.org/) starting with `https://orcid.org/`.
+The `uri` field MAY be included, e.g. `http://portal.example.com/user/2`.

+Engines SHOULD use the value of the `ORCID` environment variable if provided, ensuring the ORCID identifier format is [valid](https://support.orcid.org/knowledgebase/articles/116780-structure-of-the-orcid-identifier).

-Note that the author of the workflow run may differ from the author of the workflow definition.
+Note that the author of the _workflow run_ may differ from the author of the _workflow definition_, which can instead be indicated under aggregates.

+### Aggregates

-The list of aggregates are the main resources that this Research Object transports:
+The list of `aggregates` are the main resources that this Research Object transports.

+**FIXME: Rewrite this section to recommendation language**

 ```jsonld
     "aggregates": [